Design Principles in Software Development Part 2

 Interface Segregation Principle

-ISP, Interface Segregation Principle, it is for making the interface smaller as possible instead of one big interface doing everything, if you do that you might end-up has some interface has declared but doing nothing.
+ISP, the Interface Segregation Principle, is about making interfaces as small as possible instead of having one big interface doing everything.
+If you use a single large interface, you might end up with classes that implement methods they don't actually need, leaving some declared but doing nothing.

-Let's take a look of following example, is is data repository interface which contains basic CRUD operation.
-Now, let's say you want to implement some operation only contains write or read, would you create a class implement IDataServiceBase?
+Let's take a look at the following example.
+It is a data repository interface which contains basic CRUD operations.
+Now, let's say you want to implement some operations that only involve writing or reading.
+Would you create a class that implements the full IDataServiceBase?

 update(filter: Collection, doc: Collection);